 Elevators are used by millions of people every day and can carry 40 times more bacteria than public toilet seats.
 For elevators to remain a safe and efficient method of transportation, a clean and healthy car environment needs to be created.

-As facilities begins to reopen responsibly, one of your biggest conundrums will be how to safely transport people in elevators and manage growing crowds of people waiting in queue.
+One of your biggest conundrums will be how to safely transport people in elevators and manage growing crowds of people waiting in queues.

 Able-bodied occupants should be encouraged to take the stairs.
 It’s not only a healthy option from a physical fitness standpoint, but the larger area of stairwells helps avoid the virus particles from becoming trapped in a small and enclosed space.